PacktPublishing/Full-Stack-Web-Development-with-Remix/8-session-management/bee-rich/README.md

 Note that the code in the [start](./start/) folder of this chapter is different from our final [solution](/7-error-handling-in-remix/bee-rich/solution/) from _Chapter 7, Error Handling in Remix_.

-If you want to reuse the code from the previous chapter, then follow the following guide to get to the starting point of this chapter.
+If you want to reuse the code from the previous chapter, then follow this guide before starting this chapter.
 Otherwise, feel free to checkout the code in the [start](./start/) folder and dive right into _Chapter 8, Session Management_.

 ## Introducing users to BeeRich